Yellow Line (Washington Metro): History

-While a cut-and-fill tunnel for Yellow Line was built under 7th Street and U Street, both street traffic and pedestrian access on those streets were difficult.
+While a cut-and-fill tunnel for Yellow Line was built under 7th Street and U Street, street traffic and pedestrian access were difficult.
 The result was the loss of the traditional retail businesses along the route.
 The downtown segment of the line was originally projected to open in September 1977.
 Obtaining approval of the District of Columbia and Prince Georges' County of the exact alignment of the Yellow Line north of U Street delayed construction.
-Originally, the ARS called for the line to be placed in the median strip of the planned North Central Freeway, but after that road was cancelled, the route of the replacement subway tunnel became controversial, resulting in years of expensive delays.
+Originally, the ARS called for the line to be placed in the median strip of the planned North Central Freeway,.
+Still, after that road was canceled, the route of the replacement subway tunnel became controversial, resulting in years of expensive delays.